Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

-\begin{proof} Let $\theta\in \Omega^1(G,L)$ and $\omega\rightleftharpoons (\theta,0)\in \OA^2(L)$.
-From Remark \ref{rem:partial_components}, $\theta$ is multiplicative if and only if so is $\omega$.
-Even more, $\theta$ is a $+1$-shifted contact structure on $L$ if and only if $\omega$ is a $+1$-shifted symplectic Atiyah form.
-As $d_D \omega = 0$, in order to prove the latter claim it is enough to show that the Morita curvature of $\theta$ is a quasi-isomorphism on fibers if and only if so is $\omega$.
+Moreover, from Remark \ref{rem:partial_components}, $\theta$ is multiplicative if and only if so is $\omega$.
+Even more, $(\theta, \kappa)$ is a $+1$-shifted contact structure on $L$ if and only if $(\omega, \Omega)$ is a $+1$-shifted symplectic Atiyah form.
+To prove the latter claim it is enough to show that the Morita curvature of $(\theta, \kappa)$, equivalently of $(\theta, 0)$, is a quasi-isomorphism on fibers if and only if so is $\omega$.
 To do this, we follow a similar strategy as we did for $0$-shifted contact structures.
 So, take $x \in M$.
 The mapping cone of \eqref{eq:+1_map_fiber_omega_Atiyah} is